schollz/find3/doc/passive_tracking.md

 It is possible to also use FIND3 to setup a system that can do *passive scanning*.
 In *passive scanning*, you setup multiple computers which capture probe requests from phones and use those to classify their location.

-A typical passive scanning system uses a network of Raspberry Pis which sniff the WiFi probe requests from WiFi-enabled devices and sends these parcels to a central server which compiles and forwards the fingerprint to the FIND server which then uses machine learning to classify the location based on the unique WiFi fingerprints.
+A typical passive scanning system uses a network of Raspberry Pis which sniff the WiFi broadcast requests from WiFi-enabled devices and sends these parcels to a central server which compiles and forwards the fingerprint to the FIND server which then uses machine learning to classify the location based on the unique WiFi fingerprints.

 This system does not require being logged into a particular WiFi - it will track any phone/device with WiFi enabled!
 (Caveat: for iOS devices it will only track if Wi-Fi is associated with a network - any network, though - because of MAC spoofing it uses for security).
 This system also does not require installing any apps on a phone.
-Tracking occurs anytime a WiFi chip makes a probe request (which is every minute or so).
-For this to work, it requires a one-time setup to populate the system with known fingerprints of known locations before it can pinpoint locations (see #3 below).

-Note: It may be illegal to monitor networks for MAC addresses, especially on networks that you do not own.
-Please check your country's laws (for [US Section 18 U.S. Code § 2511](https://www.law.cornell.edu/uscode/text/18/2511)) - [discussion](https://github.com/schollz/howmanypeoplearearound/issues/4).
+*Note: It may be illegal to monitor networks for MAC addresses, especially on networks that you do not own.
+Please check your country's laws (for [US Section 18 U.S. Code § 2511](https://www.law.cornell.edu/uscode/text/18/2511)) - [discussion](https://github.com/schollz/howmanypeoplearearound/issues/4).*

+## Time resolution

+The time resolution of passive tracking revolves around the frequency that the device makes WiFi broadcasts.
+To get an idea of the frequency of these broadcasts, and thus the minimum time separation you will get with passive tracking, here are some measurements I made.

+### Affiliated devices

+These experiments were done with devices that were affiliated with a WiFi network.

+- When left unattended my laptop running Ubuntu 17 emits a WiFi broadcast every 2.1 ± 0.4 minutes.
+A desktop computer running Ubuntu 17 is similar, sending out a broadcast every 2.0 ± 0.4 minutes.
+- A Google Home emits a WiFi broadcast every 6.5 ± 3.5 minutes.
+- A Pixel2 running the [`find3-android-scanner`](https://play.google.com/store/apps/details?id=com.internalpositioning.find3.find3app) in the background will be detected every 2.1 ± 0.8 minutes.
+- A Samsung phone without any active scanning seems to run only when its screen is unlocked (i.e phone is used).
+When the screen is on, and it is being used, it scans every 2.0 ± 0.1 minutes.

+### Unaffiliated devices

+TBD.

 ## Prerequisites